omonk/front-end-developer-task/README.md

 The style and functionality is up to you, but bear in mind it should fit with the Rapha brand.
 Show off your CSS and JS skills.

-We’d like you to use JS to create something similar [this fancy hover of the face thing](http://hankjobenhavn.com/#/eyewear/state) to show the sunglasses at different angles.
+We’d like you to use JS to create something similar _[this fancy hover over the face thing](http://hankjobenhavn.com/#/eyewear/state)_ to show the sunglasses at different angles.

 **NB:** There are additional inline comments within `index.html`.